keboola/processor-add-filename-column/README.md

 # Usage
 It supports optional parameters:

-- `column_name ` -- Name of the column
+- `column_name ` -- Name of the column, defaults to `filename`

-- `delimiter` -- CSV delimiter, defaults to `,`
-- `enclosure` -- CSV enclosure, defaults to `"`
-- `escaped_by` -- escape character for the enclosure, defaults to empty
+# Prerequisites

-## CSV headers, `column_name` option and sliced files
+All CSV files must

-The `column_name` option will **update the CSV header** only if
+- not have headers

-- it is not a sliced file and
+- have a manifest file attached with `columns`, `delimiter` and `enclosure` properties
-- does not have a manifest or has a manifest which does not specify the `columns` property

-It will **update the manifest file** only if there already is a manifest file containing the `columns` property.

-In all other cases the manifest file and CSV headers will remain untouched and only the values will be added.

-If the `column_name` option is not specified, the manifest or CSV header will not be modified.

 ## Sample configurations